List of Inuyasha characters: Hachiemon (Hachi)

 Hachiemon (八衛門), otherwise known as simply Hachi (ハチ), is a tanuki from Awa who is a retainer to the tanuki of the Mamidaira clan before becoming Miroku's servant.
-His basic abilities are low and he has no weapons or skills for battle.
+His basic abilities are low, and he has no weapons or battle skills.
 He is an unremarkable being, but he understands Miroku well.
 Although Hachi is Miroku's servant, he often does not travel with him.
-Since he is a tanuki, he has the ability to transform.
+Since he is a tanuki, he can transform.
 If he puts a leaf on his head and transforms, he can assume the form of a giant yellow gourd.
 He can fly in this state.
 When he runs away, he can lay down a smoke screen to deceive enemies.

 Jinenji

 Jinenji (地念児) is a half-demon who lives in a hut with his human mother.
 Together, they grow a variety of medicinal plants, including some known for being powerful against poisons.
-He is first seen when Kirara is poisoned by Naraku's miasma and Inuyasha and Kagome travel to the village to find a cure.
+He is first seen when Naraku's miasma poisons Kirara, and Inuyasha travels with Kagome to the village to find a cure.
 Because of his demon blood, the villagers falsely suspect him of killing people, but Jinenji is a gentle giant who is scared of humans because of the way they treat him.

 Shiori

 Shiori (紫織) is a half-demon who was born from a human mother named Shizu (紫津) and a bat demon father named Tsukuyomaru (月夜丸), who had died when she was an infant; murdered by his own father in cold blood.
-She helped grant Inuyasha's Tetsusaiga the useful ability to break through demon barriers, and even Naraku's for a time, after he saves her from her grandfather's grip.
-In the sequel series, after her mother died, Shiori established a haven for half-demon children to live in peace with Setsuna one of her students.
+She helped grant Inuyasha's Tetsusaiga the useful ability to break through demon barriers, and even Naraku's for a time, after he saved her from her grandfather's grip.
+In the sequel series, after her mother died, Shiori established a haven for half-demon children to live in peace with Setsuna, one of her students.

 Goryomaru

 Goryomaru (御霊丸, Goryōmaru) was a monk who lived in an old temple with a group of orphaned kids.
 The children, whose parents were killed by demons, were rescued by him and were taken care of.
-Goryomaru was attacked by a demon which tried to "absorb" him.
-While trying to overpower the demon, his arm got replaced by the demon's laser-shooting cannon-like arm.
-The demon attached to his arm is later revealed to be Moryomaru, who is able to consume the rest of Goryomaru's body following his death at the hands of Hakudoshi.
+Goryomaru was attacked by a demon, which tried to "absorb" him.
+While trying to overpower the demon, his arm was replaced by the demon's laser-shooting, cannon-like arm.
+The demon attached to his arm is later revealed to be Moryomaru, who can consume the rest of Goryomaru's body following his death at the hands of Hakudoshi.